imabelaus/Market-Value-Prediction/README.md

 The following steps were made to the original dataset after cleaning the data.
 It is important to note that all models deployed only take numerical data.

+The following codelines contain the prerocessing of the following dataset:

+### PART I

 **I.	Dummification of the following variables:**
 Position